Craigslist | Legal questions about sex ads, kids and crime

 Craigslist ‘joke’ gets dad arrested

 At the same time the Connecticut attorney general was raising arguments with his letter to Craigslist, a New York dad is wishing he had not posted his ad.
 Joshua Stagnitto was arrested for “falsely reporting an incident” – after Child Protective Services was called.
 Stagnetto posted an ad on Craig’s List offering his children for sale, which prompted calls to CPS and led to his arrest.
-Perhaps he should have just gotten online payday loans instant approval.
+Perhaps he should have just gotten online payday loans instant decision.
 Joshua Stagnitto claims the post was “just a joke.”

 Craigslist does not claim responsibility